ckipp01/chris-kipp.io/blogs/an-intro-to-the-scala-presentation-compiler.md

 ```

 Keep in mind that this is meant to be a very minimal example with everything in
 one place.
-Everything that we're doing is living in the same file is around 80
+Everything that we're doing is living in the same file and is only
-lines of code.
-So if this was a real world project we'd care a little more about
+around 80 lines of code.
+So if this was a real world project we'd care a little
-where and how we are managing this driver, how we are setting up the context
+more about where and how we are managing this driver, how we are setting up the
-etc. For now, we're just creating it for a single run, so we'll literally keep
+context etc. For now, we're just creating it for a single run, so we'll
-it as simple as possible.
+literally keep it as simple as possible.

 Next we'll take `ourScalaCode` from up above and create a virtual source file
 out of it.
 We'll then take it and then run it.
 We can also verify here that